jnsp/casting-agency/README.md

 #### For development

-Note: If you want to do pytest, install dev.txt requirements like below.
+Note: If you want to do pytest, install `requirements/dev.txt` requirements like below.

 ```bash
 pip install -r requirements/dev.txt